During our time as DSE workstation assessors, we’ve often been asked to help improve the working lives of people that suffer from Raynaud’s Disease.

 Try a new mouse

 Mimicking the same symptoms as Arthritis, Raynaud’s in the hands and fingers can be very painful.
-An ergonomic mouse that keeps the wrist in a neutral position is often recommend to ease discomfort.
+An ergonomic mouse that keeps the wrist in a neutral position is often recommended to ease discomfort.
 One mouse that we swear by is the Contour UniMouse that features an Articulating Thumb Support to reduce gripping and pinching of the CMC (basal) joint and helps to reduce RSI.

 Regular, gentle exercise